 Transplant gently to avoid damaging the roots.
 Give no direct sun the first week after repotting to avoid wilting.

 Watering -- The first month, make sure the original soil ball stays moist, not just the surrounding spoil.
 After that aim to keep the soil evenly moist most of the time.
-Don't allow the soil to dry out completely.
+Don't allow it to dry out completely.

-Sunlight & climate -- Established plants like part sun, although full sun can work in cooler conditions.
-In warmer climates, you may need to give it some afternoon shade.
+Established plants like part sun, although full sun can work in cooler conditions.
+In hotter climates, you may need to give it some afternoon shade.

-I recommend protecting the plant from freezing temperatures.
+I recommend protecting it from freezing temperatures.
 It can drop its leaves from light frosts, but reportedly can come back from the roots on mature plants after freezes of 25°F (-4°C) if mulched well.

-Iochroma flowers best with cool nights (45-65°F), and daytime temperatures of 55-80°F. In hotter conditions, try to keep the pot shaded, perhaps by placing it inside a second pot made of clay.
+It seems to flower best with cool nights (45-65°F), and daytime temperatures about 55-80°F. In hotter conditions, try to keep the pot shaded, perhaps by placing it inside a second pot made of clay.

 Over about 40% humidity is best.
 If it seems to suffer from low humidity indoors, consider using an ultrasonic room humidifier.

-Fertilizing -- Feed about every 2 months during the growing season with a fertilizer that contains micronutrients (I use this).
+Fertilizing -- Feed about every 2 months during the growing season with an all-purpose fertilizer that contains micronutrients.

 It's normal for a few of the older leaves to turn yellow and die throughout the year, but if it seems excessive, the soil may be too dry down in the root zone.
-If you're unsure if the roots are moist enough, you can use a moisture meter.
+If you're unsure if the roots are moist enough, you can use a moisture meter probe.
 If you're certain the roots are moist, the plant may need more fertilizer.

-Pruning -- Larger plants may be pruned to keep them shapely.
-Like with most bushes, removing lower branches encourages upward growth from the highest stems, while cutting back the tallest stem will encourage lower branching.
+Pruning -- Like with most bushes, removing lower branches encourages upward growth from the highest stems, while cutting back the tallest stem will encourage lower branches to develop.

 Pests to watch for -- Spider mites (tiny "dots" and webbing under the leaves), aphids, whitefly.
-Try using insecticidal soap before using stronger remedies, since some may harm the plant.
+Try using insecticidal soap spray before using stronger remedies.

 If you have questions or problems, feel free to contact me.